 - Neutral oil to glaze Very optional- I personally don't think it needs it.

 - Sambal chilli, to serve Optional: this is South East Asian style not traditional Cantonese Hong Kong style

 - Rice or noodles, to serve Optional.
 See post above on how to eat this dish.

 - Add all the ingredients to the pot.
 Make sure that at least ¾ of each chicken thigh is submerged in the sauce.
 If not, your pot is too large.

 - Bring to the boil on medium or medium-high heat, stirring for the sugar to dissolve.
 Don't use high heat as you don't want to shock your chicken and make the meat contract and be tough.
 (I used heat of 7 on a Bosch induction stove with a maximum fire of 9)

 - Once it's boiling, turn down to medium or low heat so that the sauce is at a simmer, uncovered i.e. you see tiny bubbles rising to the top of the sauce.
-Let it simmer for 35 minutes.
+Let it simmer for 20-35 minutes, depending on the size of the thighs.
 Note after some time, the sauce may end up hot enough and start boiling, so you may want to adjust the heat down.
 I started with the fire at 5 (Bosch induction stove, maximum 9) and eventually reduced to 2.5-3.

 - If not done, return to the pot to simmer a bit more.

 - If done, remove all the thighs from the pot even if you're not eating them immediately (you don't want them to continue cooking in the pot).
 Optional glazing with a little oil if you want a glossier skin.
 Serve with rice or noodles.
 Stir the sauce before ladling a bit over the rice or noodles.
 (Taste first as the sauce can be salty though the chicken is perfectly seasoned.)